9 Nostalgic Photos of the Best Past (and Present) White House Decorations

 The White House has seen nearly 100 years of public Christmas decoration celebrations.
 The first president to have a public lighting of a national Christmas tree was Calvin Coolidge in 1923, but First Lady Lou Henry Hoover is credited with first decorating an official tree inside the White House (she did it in 1929).
 Each year a tree decorated by the First Lady is displayed in the Blue Room and, thanks to Jacqueline Kennedy in 1961, every tree since has had a theme.

-We’ve picked out our favorite holiday decorations from First Ladies past and present and sprinkled in a few Christmas decorating ideas for you to create your own First Lady-inspired tree.
-Once you've seen our favorite trees of the past, check out our favorite modern trees right now.
+We’ve picked out our favorite holiday decorations from First Ladies past and present and sprinkled in a few nostalgic Christmas decorating ideas to help you to create your own First Lady-inspired tree.
+Once you've seen our favorite trees of the past, check out our editor's favorite modern Christmas tree ideas.

 The 2016 White House Christmas decoration display for the Obamas was themed “Gift of the Holidays.”
 It featured hallways with stacked gift boxes as Christmas decorations instead of trees and a large gift box sculpture outside the main White House doors.
 Our favorite part was these trees with small houses and village scenes made with LEGOs to represent each of the U.S. states and territories.
-A team of LEGO builders spent more than 500 hours designing the Christmas decorations for the White House, but you can make your own using premade sets like Snow Resort ($31.99), Christmas Train and Town Square ($59.99), or Winter Village Advent Calendar ($46.88).
+A team of LEGO builders spent more than 500 hours designing the Christmas decorations for the White House, but you can make your own using premade sets like the LEGO City Advent Calendar, $44.98, Walmart, and the LEGO Christmas Carousel Set, $54.98, Walmart.
 To display at home, place a decorated tabletop tree on a table wide enough to accommodate your creation underneath.

 First Lady Laura Bush's Christmas decorations included Christmas trees with real flowers in 2005.
 Decorators used glass vials wrapped with silver-coated wire to keep the flowers blooming.
-For those who like the aesthetic but not the extra effort, you’d probably prefer this gorgeous paper flower Christmas trees.
-Here's how to make your own paper flowers to get you started.
+For those who like the aesthetic but not the extra effort, you’d probably prefer this gorgeous paper flower Christmas tree.
+Learn how to make your own paper flowers to get started.

 In 1961, the Kennedys set the tradition of themed holiday decorations.
 The Kennedys' Christmas tree was huge, covered in ornaments and candy canes just like many family trees.
 Their theme was The Nutcracker ballet, so many of the ornaments related to the ballet in some way.
 You can pick your own Christmas decorating theme centered around a movie or a broader topic like food or places.
 The Kennedys also draped a simple blue ribbon and added fake candles to the ends of branches.